thecodeteam/community/code-of-conduct.md

 In order for the community to stay healthy, its members must feel comfortable and accepted.
 Treating one another with respect is absolutely necessary for this.
 In a disagreement, remember to assume that people mean well.

-We do not tolerate personal attacks, racism, sexism, or any other form of discrimination.
+We do not tolerate personal attacks, racism, sexism, ageism, or any other form of discrimination.
 Disagreement is inevitable, from time to time, but respect for the views of others will go a long way to winning respect for your own view.
 Respecting other people, their work, their contributions and assuming well-meaning motivation will make community members feel comfortable and safe and will result in motivation and productivity.

 We expect members of our community to be respectful when dealing with other contributors, users, and communities.
 Remember that we are an international project and that you may be unaware of important aspects of other cultures.